Danny Schechter: Career

-After working in corporate media Schechter decided to found Globalvision, a New York City-based television and film production company, with Rory O'Connor.
-There Schechter created and executive-produced the series South Africa Now.
-According to O'Connor the Public Broadcasting Service (PBS) declined to distribute the program because of its anti-apartheid advocacy.
+After working in corporate media, Schechter decided to found Globalvision, a New York City-based TV and film production company, with Rory O'Connor.
+There, Schechter created and executive-produced the series South Africa Now.
+According to O'Connor, the Public Broadcasting Service (PBS) declined to distribute the program because of its anti-apartheid advocacy.
 However, Globalvision circumnavigated PBS and went directly to individual public television stations where it was carried in over 150 markets.
-Crew for South Africa Now were banned from South Africa itself, which made production of the show more difficult.
+Crew for South Africa Now were banned from South Africa itself, which made production more difficult.

-Schechter and O'Connor later co-produced Rights & Wrongs: Human Rights Television, which aired on American public television stations and in over 60 countries from 1992 to 1996.
+Schechter and O'Connor later co-produced Rights & Wrongs: Human Rights Television, which aired on American public TV stations and in over 60 countries from 1992 to 1996.
 He was the recipient of the Society of Professional Journalists' 2001 Award for Excellence in Documentary Journalism.
 Schechter's film WMD: Weapons of Mass Deception won the Austin Film Festival's Documentary Film Award in 2004.

-From 1999 to 2010, Schechter was also the executive editor and "blogger-in-chief" at the now-defunct MediaChannel.org, for which he wrote a nearly-3000-word daily blog on media and society.
-Known for his sharp criticism of corporate media, Schechter was just as scathing in his opinions about PBS, who rejected several of his ideas for documentaries including a biography for American Masters on economist John Kenneth Galbraith.
-In a 2002 column for Current Schechter wrote, "PBS is a land of niches and bailiwicks, a Japanese-style employment system topped with execs who seem to have cushy jobs for life if they play it safe.
+From 1999 to 2010, Schechter was also executive editor and "blogger-in-chief" at the now-defunct MediaChannel.org, for which he wrote a nearly-3000-word daily blog on media and society.
+Known for his sharp criticism of corporate media, Schechter was just as scathing in his opinions of PBS, which rejected several of his ideas for documentaries including an American Masters biography on economist John Kenneth Galbraith.

+In a 2002 column for Current, Schechter wrote, "PBS is a land of niches and bailiwicks, a Japanese-style employment system topped with execs who seem to have cushy jobs for life if they play it safe.
 They are thus very risk-averse and barely accountable to the public in whose name they are paid.”

+Death

-Schechter died of pancreatic cancer on March 19, 2015 in New York City.
+Schechter died of pancreatic cancer on March 19, 2015, in New York City.